Deciding Between Offers

 The Waiting Game

-You probably submitted your materials in the middle of December.
-However, you won’t really hear anything from anyone until at least the middle of January when the faculty can get together and review the applications.
+You probably submitted your materials in the fall semester.
+However, for research-focused roles, you won’t really hear anything from anyone until at least the middle of January when the faculty can get together and review the applications.
 Be sure to check your email during this time, including your spam folder!
-At the end of December 2004, Michigan sent Wes an email saying that there was a mix up with his application and asking him to resend my letters of recommendation.
+At the end of December 2004, Michigan sent Wes an email saying that there was a mix up with his application and asking him to resend his letters of recommendation.
 Unfortunately, it was sorted to his spam folder and he didn’t find it until March, at which point it was too late.
 Try to avoid losing potential interviews for reasons not related to your merits.

 While you’re waiting you may receive a bunch of emails that say “we received your application, we’re starting a folder for it” or “we have received all of your letters of recommendation”.